-In Switzerland since every Canton has its own tax law and every Gemeinde or Commune has its own tax multiplier and where you are living on 31st December of the relevant tax year is most important.
+In Switzerland since every Canton has its own tax law and every Gemeinde or Commune has its own tax multiplier.
+And where you are living on 31st December of the relevant tax year is most important.
 Financially it can make quite a difference whether you live in the City of Zurich or in a small town outside or in another canton.
-Tax is not everything, but it makes sense to check the tax levels in the area you are thinking of living, before you actually make the move.
+Tax is not everything, but it makes sense to check the tax levels in the area you are thinking of living, before you actually move.

 Take a look at the tax calculator of the Swiss tax authorities here to calculate your own tax burden.

 You will need to pay communal tax, cantonal tax and direct federal tax.
 Also, if you belong to the Roman Catholic, Protestant (or the Christ Catholic Church) you will need to pay Church taxes on top.
 You will be asked if you attend one of these churches (for other religions the Swiss tax authorities do not collect taxes) when you register at your local Gemeinde.